Can pets eat Popcorn?

 Description

-Popcorn is made by heating dry corn kernels until they puff and is sold as air-popped, microwave, kettle, and movie-style snack varieties.
+Popcorn is made by heating dry corn kernels until they puff, sold as air-popped, microwave, kettle, and movie-style snack varieties.
 Plain popcorn is mostly starch with some fiber.
-Most commercial servings are seasoned heavily.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.